South Africa offers diverse geography, the Big Five, and fascinating history. Pippa de Bruyn offers expert advice on what to do and when to go.

 That said, this is still a country of huge inequality.
 It may be one of the world’s biggest producers of diamonds, gold and platinum, but some 40 per cent of its population lives below the poverty line.
 As a result, petty theft can be commonplace and pockets of the big cities no-go areas.
 It pays, particularly in cities, to be vigilant.
 It is important to understand the challenges the country still faces.
 If you’re flying into Johannesburg be sure to visit museums that chart the revolution against apartheid, such as the Hector Pieterson Memorial and the Apartheid Museum, both of which provide invaluable context to a country that is still in flux, and in Cape Town an Uthando tour should be as important as a visit to Robben Island (see Top 10 Attractions in Cape Town).

 The first decision to make when planning a holiday here is what sort of break you want – a week lying on the beach, for instance, or a two-week trip combining the best of bush, beach and wine, or a looping road trip that includes a variety of sights but no domestic flights, and so on.

 If you’re looking for a beach holiday you’ll need to either fly into Cape Town from November to March, or to Durban to enjoy the subtropical Kwazulu Natal coast from April to October.
-Safari is good all year round in South Cape Town – it’s more about where you go than when.
+Safari is good all year round in South Africa – it’s more about where you go than when.
 Road trips from Cape Town are also good all year round because of the semi-arid Karoo, which is such a great contrast with the temperate Garden Route that neighbours it.